.

 form Adam, Harding and Lueck

 Ltd (“AHL”).
-AHL brought together
+AHL

-the programming and system development
+and system development abilities

-abilities of Michael Adam and
+of Michael Adam and Martin Lueck

-Martin Lueck with Mr. Harding’s
+with Mr. Harding’s research

-research and marketing skills.
+and marketing skills.
+AHL rapidly

-AHL rapidly became a successful
+became a successful Commodity

-Commodity Trading Advisor and
+Trading Advisor and in 1989,

-in 1989, The Man Group PLC (formerly
+The Man Group PLC (formerly

-ED&F Man PLC) acquired a 51%
+ED&F Man PLC) acquired a

-stake and began distributing
+51% stake and began distributing

 AHL’s products globally.
-Over

-the next five years, the three
+Over the next five years, the

-principals built a firm with
+three principals built a firm

-assets under management of $300
+with assets under management

-million and a staff of nearly
+of $300 million and a staff

-100, including research teams
+of nearly 100, including research

-developing mathematical and
+teams developing mathematical

-statistical trading strategies.
+and statistical trading strategies.

 AHL is still the flagship fund